bjon1/vending-machine/README.md

 # vending-machine
-Vending Machine System In Verilog
+Vending Machine System In Verilog, implemented onto an FPGA using Intel Quartus Prime